psychemedia/storytelling-notes/bids/iw_heritage_monty_pepperpot.md

 ?
 Video record of illuminated / silhouette / shadow puppet performance, projected onto Pepperpot (TG?)

 ?
-Timelapse of light / weather over the bay, esp. as a storm comes in
+Timelapse of light / weather over the bay, esp. as a storm comes in; intermixed with soundscape?

 7. __Contribution to final project capstone public performance event__

+?
 One or more stories to live performance (e.g. an Island Storytellers set at Ventnor Fringe)

+?
+Guided car tour (online route round the sites, with annotations?)

 8. __Physical legacy, merch etc.__